firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=uwnukjqktoggdknzrhgh&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Mon Jun  1 04:30:27 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  2 04:40:34 UTC 2015.

 The ipset `ib_bluetack_level3` has **17802** entries, **139104824** unique IPs.